llimllib/obsidian-archive/programming/javascript/observable.md

 I like working with observable well enough, but I dislike how challenging it is to take code from a notebook and turn it into a normal webpage enough that I usually just start with a normal web page.

 There are some nice conveniences of having things set up for you in observable though, for sure.

+- [Custom mark documentation](https://observablehq.com/d/4e732d61f48c4925), such as it is